 The HomePod, despite its struggles, isn't a one-and-done flash in the pan.
 It's (most likely) the start of a new product line, and you can bet Apple is working on a sequel.
-In fact, there are whispers we'll see a new one in 2019.
+In fact, there are whispers we might even see the HomePod 2 launch later this year - although WWDC 2020 has now come and gone.

 The HomePod may have impressive sound quality, but it also feels partially baked ā a first-gen product that has plenty of room to grow.
 Kind of like, you know, every other first-gen Apple product.